 Making the decision to enroll in drug or alcohol rehab centers is never an easy one — and adding a child into the mix can make things even more complicated.
-When a parent decides to get addiction treatment in one of the drug rehab centers in Santa Barbara, California, it’s time to sit down and have a talk with the children involved.
+When a parent decides to get addiction treatment in one of the drug rehab centers in Orange County, California, it’s time to sit down and have a talk with the children involved.

 Even at a young age, children can be very sensitive to changes in the environment around them, so it’s essential to have a proper discussion with a child about why mommy or daddy isn’t going to be around for a while.
 Here are some tips for talking to your child about a parent’s addiction.

 The first tip for talking to children about a parent’s addiction is to explain things to them as simply and clearly as possible.
 Do not patronize the child, but explain the situation in words he or she can understand.
-Paint the experience of treatment in drug rehab centers in Santa Barbara in a positive light, or a child might feel distressed.
+Paint the experience of treatment in drug rehab centers in Orange County in a positive light, or a child might feel distressed.